alanjt/LPSE/README.md

-# LPCO
+# LPSE
-Coimbra Airfield for flightgear
+Seia Airfield for flightgear